-Supersets are a form of strength training where you pair two exercises, moving from one to the other with little to no rest in between.
-This training method allows you to get more work done in a given time frame, and more work will help you get leaner and more muscular.
-A staggered superset involves…
+Supersets are a form of strength training where you pair two exercises and move from one to the other with little to no rest in between.
+This method allows you to get more work done in less time—and more work can lead to a leaner, more muscular physique.
+A staggered superset involves alternating exercises for…

 Here’s a “super” combo to finish off your upper-body workout: pair the standing cable crossover with the bent-over dumbbell lateral raise.
 Perform 3 sets of 15–20 reps for each exercise with minimal to no rest between them.
 For more great exercise pairings, check out: